 Nowell Syng We, SB

 Anonymous 15th C., in middle English, with link to Youtube video for pronunciation.

 Also known as “Up on the Housetop.”
 With older 1864 lyrics for 2 verses by Benjamin Hanby, plus 1 verse from 1861 by Sophia Griswold.

-Scarborough Fair, bari and bass
+Scarborough Fair, BB

-Arrangement of folk song.
+2-part arrangement of trad. folk song.